iiotntust/1131modbus/Modbus_IIoT/Readme.md

 #### 3. Configure your Modbus Slave
  1. Plug-in the USB/RS485 converter (install the USB/RS485 converter driver, CH340 if necessary)
- 2. Open up the Modbus Slave program and change the slave definitions to "input register" and two addresses
+ 2. Open up the Modbus Slave program and change the "Start Address" to "30001"
  3. change the Slave ID to 1
+ 4. Select RTU mode
- 4. Run the slave using the connect tap in the menu bar.
+ 5. Run the slave using the "Listen" button in the menu bar.
+ 6.